Momentum-integrated Multi-task Stock Recommendation with Converge-based Optimization: Conclusions

+We first define the stock recommendation problem.
+Following by previous work~\cite{hu2018listening}, we define the stock recommend score as the one-day return ratio:

+where $price_{i}^{t}$ is the closing price of stock $i$ in trading day $t$.
+Given the feature set of all stocks on date $t$, the objective of the stock recommendation is to predict the one-day return ratio for each stock and rank them based on the predicted values, aiming to produce a ranking that closely aligns with the true order and achieve better profits in investment.

-We first introduce the workflow of MiM-StocR.
-As shown in Figure~\ref{fig:demo}, the framework has three stages: Task Preparation, Multi-Task Learning, and Multi-Objective Optimization.
+We introduce the workflow of MiM-StocR in Figure~\ref{fig:demo}, the framework has three stages: Data Preparation, Multi-Task Learning, and Multi-Object Optimization.

-In the Task Preparation stage, raw time series are processed, and the ground truth is generated for each task to align with real-world investment scenarios.
+In the Task Preparation stage, raw time series are processed, and the training objective is generated for each task to align with real-world investment scenarios.
 The first task is forecasting the one-day return ratio described in the Problem Statement.
-For the second task, to improve the model's perception of price trends, we propose a momentum line indicator as the ground truth for the second sub-task.
+For the second task, to improve the model’s perception of price trends, we propose a momentum line indicator as the ground truth for the second sub-task.

 In the Multi-Task Learning stage, the two tasks are trained under a hard parameter-sharing MTL structure~\cite{zhang2021survey}.
-To introduce the ranking and emphasize the importance of top stocks, we propose the Adaptive-k ApproxNDCG as the objective function in the classification sub-task.
+To introduce the ranking and emphasize top-tier stocks, we implement the Adaptive-k ApproxNDCG as the objective function for classification.

-In the Multi-Objective Optimization stage, we propose Converge-based Quad Balancing (CQB), which can mitigate the overfitting issue and balance magnitudes of different losses and gradients in Section~\ref{sec:cqb}.
+In the Multi-Objective Optimization stage, we introduce Converge-based Quad Balancing (CQB), which can mitigate the overfitting issue and balance magnitudes of different losses and gradients in Section~\ref{sec:cqb}.